-Consider a Bookstore which sells it's books over the world wide web: What should the system provide?
+Consider a bookstore that sells its books over the world wide web:

+What should the system provide?

-- Consistency For each user the system behaves reliable - Availability
+- Consistency For each user the system behaves reliably - Availability

 If a user clicks on a book in order to put it in his shopping cart, the user does not have to wait for the system to respond.